top of page

 Is there sparring or hard contact made when training?

-We make contact to invoke realism and to test if what we train is effective.
+We make controlled contact to invoke realism and to test if what we train is effective.
+Sparring of different forms is implemented to provide an understanding of range, fluidity, power, and control.

 • Facebook